jmhobbs/velvetcache.org/src/2023/03/26/a-peek-inside-pinentry.md

 )
 ```

-We can use these basics to create an API around the `pinentry</tt> specific commands.
-Building up a queue of commands, exec-ing out pinentry and then running commands over <tt>stdin</tt> and reading responses over <tt>stdout`.
+We can use these basics to create an API around the `pinentry` specific commands.
+Building up a queue of commands, exec-ing out pinentry and then running commands over `stdin` and reading responses over `stdout`.
 We end up with a fairly tidy (if incomplete) API.

 ```go